Research Professor, Author, Consultant and Design Activist

 Kate brought systems thinking to fashion – and this and the pioneering key concepts such as Earth Logic, Fashion Ecologies, ‘craft of use’ and ‘post-growth’ fashion and her role as a co-founder of the Union of Concerned Researchers in Fashion – have fundamentally changed how fashion, textiles and sustainability is understood and also engaged thousands of people worldwide with a pioneering approach.

-Kate has over 50 scholarly and popular publications in the field.
-She is author of Sustainable Fashion and Textiles: Design Journeys (2008).
+Kate is the most cited scholar in the field of fashion and sustainability with over 80 scholarly and popular publications in the field.
+She is author of 11 books including Sustainable Fashion and Textiles: Design Journeys (2008), with a fully revised Second Edition with new content released in 2014.
 Readers call it “inspiring,” “the foundation for a radical new perspective” and “a bible” and it is in active use in commercial design studios and is the principal text in academic seminar rooms around the world.
-She is also co-author of Fashion and Sustainability: Design for Change (2012).